 Weiluo is a PhD-level protein engineer with 10 years of combined academic and industrial experience.
 He earned his BSc in Chemical Engineering at the University of California, Berkeley.
 Prior to his PhD, he worked at Codexis, an industrial biotech company that has won 3 Presidential Green Chemistry Awards from the US Environmental Protection Agency.
 He did his PhD under Professor Paul Dalby at University College London where he was a recipient of two PhD scholarships.
 In addition to his research experience, he has undertaken leadership roles as Corporate Relations Director for the CleanTech Challenge and as the London Chapter President for the Oxbridge Biotechnology Roundtable.
 His core competencies include assay development, molecular biology, protein purification & characterisation and directed evolution.

-Since founding his national real estate firm, O&S Holdings, 25 years ago, Gary has successfully developed projects with a combined footprint of millions of square feet throughout the United States.
+Since founding his national real estate firm, O&S Holdings, 25 years ago, Gary has successfully developed projects with a combined footprint of over several million square feet.
+This includes the 2 million square foot Bridge Town Centre development.
 He is also a franchisee of Westin Hotels and created Monaco Pictures, a movie theatre chain.
-Gary is the founder of Safady Entertainment, which is behind the movie Machine Gun Preacher starring Gerard Butler, and is a partner and serves on the Board of Directors for Virgin Produced, a company Sir Richard Branson’s’ Virgin Group.
+Gary is the founder of Safady Entertainment, which is behind the 2011 movie Machine Gun Preacher starring Gerard Butler, and serves on the Board of Directors for Virgin Produced, a component of the Virgin Entertainment Group.
 Over the past several years Gary has become an active investor in the sustainable technology sector.
 He holds significant positions in Direct Energy Holdings Pty Ltd, which is at the forefront of Direct Carbon Fuel Cell technology, and Agrarian Organics, which has developed a sustainable fertiliser which is being rolled out globally.
-Gary holds a B.A. in Business Finance from Loyola Marymount University; he is also a member of the Producers Guild of America, as well as a frequent guest speaker at many universities and conferences worldwide.
+Gary holds a B.A. in Business Finance from Loyola Marymount University, he is also a member of the Producers Guild of America, as well as a frequent guest speaker at many universities and conferences worldwide.